 A Poor Cat Diet

-Cats are highly instinctual animals, which means if they’re not getting something important in their diet, they’ll track down ways to get it - even if it meanseating plastic bags.
+Cats are highly instinctual animals, which means if they’re not getting something important in their diet,they may feel compelled to chew oninedible objects to fulfill their nutritional needs - even if it means eating plastic bags.

 The best cat diet is one that is high in protein, moderate in fat, and super low in carbohydrates.
 Cats that are fed manufactured cat food that’s lacking the proper balance may seek out other sources of nutrition.

 What to do: Take a look at your cat’s food.
 Look at the ingredients and make sure the first five are things you recognize.
 If you see the words “grain,” “byproduct,” or any other harmful pet food ingredients, toss it.
-Opt for cat food that lists healthy protein and fat sources - like chicken, fish, turkey, liver, and eggs - in the first 5 ingredients.
-As a general rule, the fewer ingredients, the better.
+Instead, opt for premium cat food that lists healthy protein and fat sources - like chicken, fish, turkey, liver, and eggs - in the first 5 ingredients.
+As a general rule, the fewer ingredients, the better for your cat’s diet.

 Stress